 Bangkok has been my go-to getaway whenever there’s a short window for some brainless travelling.
 Flights are fairly cheap (being only 3 hours away), good and affordable food aplenty and we’ve gotten so familiar, it’s almost become an extension of Singapore.
 But there’s only so much a destination like Bangkok can continue to excite us restless travellers.

 Getting around: Many key sights can be quite far away (up to an hour drive) and unfortunately there are no metered taxis nor does Grab or Uber function around here (as of Dec 2017).
 We booked an affordable 4-day private car charter through Klook which gave us complete freedom to decide what we wanted to experience each day in Khao Yai.
 More on that below!

 Arrive in Bangkok

-To make full use of the day, we took the 7AM Scoot flight and arrived in Suvarnabhumi Airport at 8:30AM.
-If you’re landing at Suvarnabhumi too, you can spot the drivers waiting outside Gate 4 with distinct orange (Klook) signboards.
-We met our driver, bought some breakfast and were on our way by 9:30AM; of course, SIM cards settled too.
+If you’re landing at Suvarnabhumi Airport, you can spot the drivers waiting outside Gate 4 with distinct orange (Klook) signboards.
+We met our driver, bought some breakfast and were on our way.

 *Pro-tip: The ride will take 2.5–3 hours so grab yourself some breakfast at the airport’s Family Mart.
 You can get a pretty decent Thai Basil Rice set with a runny fried egg for ฿65.

 Yellow Submarine Coffee Tank

 Coffee was alright but the charcoal toast was pretty good!
 It was crisp, evenly buttered throughout and complimented well with the vanilla ice cream.

 *Might be closed on weekdays during the low season

 Drop by the cafe for some brunch or the ice cream parlour to cool off under the midday sun.